-The School of Music will begin the semester with audiences for indoor recitals limited to a maximum of four (4) family members.
+Audiences for indoor recitals will be limited to a maximum of four (4) family members.
 In addition, the student’s applied teacher and/or recital committee may attend the recital in person or view via live-stream.
 University masking and physical distancing guidelines must be followed.

 Outdoor performances may have audiences, provided physical distancing guidelines of 6 feet are observed.